nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Example:
 * `view s/1` views the details of the student with student ID 1.

-### Viewing a class : `view`
+### Viewing a session : `view`

-Views an existing class's details.
+Views an existing session's details.

-Format: `view c/ID`
+Format: `view_session c/ID`

-* Views the class with the specified class ID.
+* Views the specified session with the specified session ID.
-* The class's assigned tutor, assigned students, time slot, subject and class size will be given.
+* Left Panel will show the session's information such as the session ID, day time slot, subject, tags and assigned tutor (if any).
+* Right Panel will show the specifed session's list of assigned students (if any).

 Example:
-* `view c/1` views the details of the class with class ID 1.
+* `view_session c/1` views the details of the session with session ID c/1 on the Left Panel and views the list of assigned students (e.g. students s/1, s/2) on the Right Panel.

 ### Editing a person : `edit` (coming soon)